André Pauletto: Temporary leave and third murder

 Between August and October 1977, Pauletto was granted eight temporary absences, during which he visited the MPI to see his daughter Yvonne, now aged 10.
 He then learnt that she had been sexually abused by Jean when he was visiting her.

 On 20 October, during his ninth leave, Pauletto went to the MPI again.
 Taking advantage of a moment alone with his daughter, he raped her, then strangled her to death, before dismembering her body.
-Pauletto then hides the remains in an iron trunk.
+Pauletto then hid the remains in an iron trunk.
 Noticing that Yvonne was missing, the I.M.P. set out to find her.
 The girl's body was discovered in the trunk, with numerous signs of violence.
 The autopsy concluded that the murder had been preceded by rape.
 Pauletto was immediately arrested and taken into custody.
-He admits killing his daughter after learning that Jean was sexually assaulting her.
+He admitted to killing his daughter after learning that Jean was sexually assaulting her.
 Jean was arrested in turn and admitted to sexually abusing the girl.
 André was charged with murder, a repeat offence, causing bodily harm, and rape of a minor.
 Jean was charged only with sexual abuse of a minor.
 Both were remanded in custody.

 The case caused quite a stir in the local press, because of Pauletto's profile: a multi-recidivist killer, twice a murderer in the past.
 He was even nicknamed the ‘monster’.

 Trial and conviction

 On 18 May 1981, Jean and André Pauletto went on trial before the Bouches-du-Rhône Assize Court.

 At his trial, André Pauletto said he regretted what he had done and described himself as a ‘monster’.
 However, he said he felt obliged to kill Yvonne to protect her from Jean's repeated sexual abuse.
 When questioned about the sexual abuse, he admitted touching but denied any penetration.
 As for André, the psychiatrists stressed that he required treatment that the prison administration was unable to provide.
 Despite the election of François Mitterrand a few days earlier, the court decided to request the death penalty for André, even though it had little chance of succeeding.

 On 21 May, André was sentenced to death, while Jean was sentenced to 7 years' imprisonment.
-Pauletto and his lawyer appealed to the French Court of Cassation, which, on 21 April 1982, overturned the judgement on the grounds that the acts of rape, committed before 23 December 1980, were considered indecent assault and did not warrant a conviction on this ground.
+Pauletto and his lawyer appealed to the French Court of Cassation, which, on 21 April 1982, overturned the judgement on the grounds that the acts of rape committed before 23 December 1980, were considered indecent assault and did not warrant a conviction on this ground.
 This decision by the Court of Cassation - which was a first - gave rise to the Pauletto ruling.
 In the meantime, the death penalty had been abolished.

 Pauletto was retried by the Gard Assize Court from 15 to 18 November 1982.
 At this trial, Pauletto's criminal responsibility was confirmed, despite his troubled past and debates over the application of Article 64 of the Criminal Code concerning crimes committed in a state of insanity.
 Despite acknowledging his mental disorder, Pauletto was sentenced to life imprisonment.